Stepwise functional refoundation of relational concept analysis: Preliminaries and related work

 \subsubsection{Scaling: a generalisation}

-Scaling is one type of extension of type ($a$).
+Scaling is one kind of extension of type ($a$).
 It is a way to encode a more complex structure $\Sigma$ into FCA.
-For that purpose, a scaling operation $\varsigma: \mathcal{X}\rightarrow 2^D$ generates Boolean attributes named after a language $D$ from a structure $\Sigma\in\mathcal{X}$. $\mathcal{X}$ is left unspecified at that stage.
-In scaled contexts, the language $D$ can be interpreted so that the incidence relation $I$ is immediately derived from the attribute $m$ following:
+For that purpose, a scaling operation $\varsigma$ determines a set $D_{\varsigma,\Sigma}$ of Boolean attributes to be added to a context $K$ from a structure $\Sigma$.
+In scaled contexts, these attributes can be interpreted so that the incidence relation $I$ is immediately derived from the attribute $m\in D_{\varsigma,\Sigma}$ following:

 In FCA, $D=M$ and $I$ is provided by its matrix:

 Hence, adding attributes $M'$ to a context under such a structure $\Sigma$ consists of adding the attributes and extending the incidence relation according to this interpretation.
 It may be performed as: